mike1072/ItemRevisionsWiki/Item-Descriptions/Modded/Modded-Armor.md

-This category contains descriptions of the items included Item Revisions.
+This category contains descriptions of the items included in Item Revisions.
 For descriptions of the unmodded versions of these items, see [[Vanilla-Armor]].

 - [[Light Armor|Modded-Light-Armor]]
 - [[Medium Armor|Modded-Medium-Armor]]